devopstechnetwork/terraform-google-nomad/InstallationInstructions.md

 ## Things needed that are not included in this deployment
 - Docker installed on all client nodes to show up as a docker driver in Nomad
-- Consul Servers and Consul Clients need to both have the following in the consul config:
+- Consul Servers and Consul Clients need to both have the following in the consul config under `/opt/consul/config/default.json`:

 ```json
   "connect": {